cbourke/CSCE155-C-Lab01/readme.md

 2. Accept the invite that your instructor sent out from [codepost.io](https://codepost.io) and be sure you can sign in.
-    You will handin labs, hacks and other assignments as as grade your code and receive feedback from graders.
+    Graders will provide line-by-line feedback on  your hacks, exams and other assignments using this site.

 Some other department and university computing resources and policies can be found at the following: